Using GridPane Nginx FastCGI Page Caching

 Confirm Caching is Active

-If you visit your site and check the response headers using the site inspector you will see that caching has been enabled.
+We automatically configure the plugin, so it’s ready to go out of the box once activated.
+If you visit your site and check the response headers using the site inspector, you will see that caching has been enabled:

-Under Purging Conditions you should select what content you would like to trigger the purging and updating of cache.
+Under Purging Conditions you can select what content you would like to trigger the purging and updating of cache.

 Click Save All Changes when you have configured the options to suit your needs and now the cache will automatically purge outdated content as you update your GridPane site content.